stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Server Frames

 The server will, on occasion, send frames to the client (in addition to the initial `CONNECTED` frame).
-These frames may be one of:
+These frames MAY be one of:

 * [`MESSAGE`](#MESSAGE)
 * [`RECEIPT`](#RECEIPT)